Who is Accelerated Receivables Solutions?

 Should I contact or pay Accelerated Receivables Solutions?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Accelerated Receivables Solutions for millions of clients nationwide.
+The most effective way to deal with Accelerated Receivables Solutions is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Accelerated Receivables Solutions on behalf of their clients.

 Will Accelerated Receivables Solutions sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Accelerated Receivables Solutions again.

 Is Accelerated Receivables Solutions hurting my credit score?